What is a seed library?

 Three easy steps!

 - Sign up as a member.
-Use the online Seed Library Registration form or request a paper registration form at the front desk.
+If this is your first visit, use the online Seed Library Registration form or find a paper registration form (yellow) at the seed cabinet.
 Once you’re a member, we’ll keep you updated about when the seed cabinet is restocked, and when we’re planning events around gardening and seeds.

 - Choose your seeds and check them out.
-Browse the available seeds in the cabinet on the main floor of the library and select what you’d like to grow.
-Let us know what you’ve taken by completing one of the Seed Library Checkout sheets located on top of the seed cabinet.
+Browse the available seeds in the cabinet and select what you’d like to grow.
+There’s no need to let us know what you’ve taken – we keep track of what we package and stock accordingly.

 - Take the seeds home with you and plant them.
 Enjoy your plants and your harvest!